Frankwarnaar/minor-persgroep/README.md

 ### Could haves
 * [ ] Comment on reviews
 * [ ] Rate reviews
-* [x] Review articles by selecting the text you want to review
+* [x] Review articles inline with javascript enhancement

 ### Would haves
 * [ ] Create ranking with reviewers